Skip to content

 Access Controls

-Each CoKeeps component employs its own unique approach to data management and permission control for reading or modifying data.
-For Client Administration and Wallet components, login attempts are confirmed and verified through OTP (One Time Password) sent via email.
-TOTP (Time-based One Time Password) via an application of your choosing is required for any action that involves modifying information or initiating a transaction.
+Each CoKeeps component employs its own approach to data management and permission control for reading or modifying data.
+For the Client Administration and Wallet components, login attempts are verified using a One-Time Password (OTP) sent via email.
+A Time-based One-Time Password (TOTP), generated by an authenticator application of your choice, is required for any action that modifies information or initiates a transaction.

-Additionally, the Cold Wallet component utilises passphrase and PIN mechanisms to safeguard against key generation.
+The Cold Wallet component additionally uses a passphrase and PIN mechanism to protect key generation.
 Access to this component is restricted to a single device per user.

 Data privacy and protection

 Throughout the registration process and ongoing operations within the CoKeeps platform, we prioritise the privacy and security of your information.
-CoKeeps does not retain sensitive data such as PINs, passphrases, passwords, or any other personal information in our databases.
-We solely require your email address to facilitate OTP authentication and transaction notifications, with all other data handled cryptographically to ensure confidentiality.
+CoKeeps does not store sensitive data such as PINs, secrets, passwords, or other personal information in our databases.
+We only require your email address to facilitate OTP authentication and transaction notifications, with all other data handled cryptographically to ensure confidentiality.

-For Hot Wallet integration with your existing platform, which may necessitate user data for tasks like address identification or approval processes, CoKeeps maintains a strict policy of not storing or processing any Personally Identifiable Information (PII).
+For Hot Wallet integration with your existing platform, which may require user-related data for tasks such as address identification or approval processes, CoKeeps maintains a strict policy of not storing or processing any Personally Identifiable Information (PII).
 Instead, we require the use of Universally Unique Identifiers (UUIDs) to represent user data.
-These anonymous identifiers are internally mapped within the CoKeeps system to ensure anonymity and privacy.
+These anonymous identifiers are internally mapped within the CoKeeps system to preserve anonymity and privacy.

 Organisation